troclaux/notes/golang.md

 ## packages

-> collection of related source files that are compiled together to form a single unit of code
+> collection of go files

+- multiple packages on the same directory are **NOT** allowed
-- 1 or more .go files that normally are in the same directory (but not necessarily)
+- all .go files in a single directory must belong to the same package
+  - if they don't, the compiler will throw an error

+2 types of packages:
+- `package main`: contains exactly 1 `main()` function, which is the entry point of the program
+- library package: any package that isn't the main package
-- each package can only have 1 `main()` function
+  - can only export functionality to be used by other packages
+  - has no entry point

 > [!IMPORTANT]
 > each package has its own namespace